+PRUNING

-PRUNING This is one of the most important parts of raspberry culture and it is very often neglected or improperly done.
+Pruning is one of the most important parts of raspberry culture and it is very often neglected or improperly done.
 Proper pruning of raspberries will make the picking of the fruit easier and the individual fruits will be larger.
-Also the shortened canes are not as likely to break down under a load of fruit.
+Also, the shortened canes are not as likely to break under a load of fruit.

 In the hedge row system, the spring pruning should consist of thinning the canes to 6 inches apart or 8 to 10 canes per 2 feet of row.
 Keep in mind the row should be only 18 inches wide.
 The remaining canes should be tipped or headed back to 3 to 31⁄2 feet tall.
 This spring pruning should be done in the early spring before any growth takes place.

 In the hill or tepee system, the spring pruning consists of selecting 6 to 10 canes and removing all others.
-The selected canes should be tipped to 31⁄2 to 4 feet in height.
+The selected canes should be tipped to $3\frac{1}{2}$ to 4 feet in height.
 At this time the canes should be tied to the stake in the hill system.

-In mid-summer after the raspberries have finished fruiting, a cleanup should be carried out.
-This involves the removal of all canes that bore fruit.
+In midsummer, after the raspberries have finished fruiting, all canes that bore fruit should be removed.
 These old canes will die the following winter since the canes of raspberries live only two years.
 The first year the canes grow from a shoot starting from the root.
 The second year the cane fruits and dies.
 These canes that fruited compete with the young canes for moisture and nutrients.
 They also serve as a harbor for insects and diseases.
 Burn all the refuse which is removed in pruning.

+WINTER PROTECTION

-WINTER PROTECTION Raspberries grown in exposed or difficult sites and the more tender varieties should be given some winter protection.
+Raspberries grown in exposed or difficult sites and the more tender varieties should be given some winter protection.
 This can be done successfully by bending the canes over and throwing a shovel of soil on the cane to hold it down on the ground.
 The bent over canes should then trap snow which gives good protection.
 This usually results in less winter killing and a better fruiting response the following summer.

-INSECTS and DISEASES Red spider mites are the most common insect pests of raspberries in North Dakota.
-The variety Ruddy is resistant to the most common kinds of spider mites.
+INSECTS and DISEASES

+Red spider mites are the most common insect pests of raspberries in North Dakota.
 The mites are tiny sucking insects found under the leaves.
 The damage appears as small light colored spots on the leaves.
 There may also be a cupping of the leaves.
 The recommended control is malathion or aramite.

-The most serious diseases of our raspberries are virus diseases referred to as mosaics.
+The most serious diseases of raspberries in North Dakota are virus diseases referred to as mosaics.
 They cause a cupping of the leaf, mottling of yellow green color, loss of production and loss of quality in the fruit.
 This may be partially avoided by starting with new plants from a reliable, regularly inspected nursery.
 Raspberry plants from a neighbor's old "patch" often are infected.

-North Dakota Agricultural College and the United States Department of Agriculture Cooperating.
-E. J. Haslerud, Director of Extension Service.
+Certain other insects and diseases may cause trouble.
+Send a sample of insects to the Department of Entomology, N.D.S.U., Fargo, North Dakota, for identification and controls.
+Send your samples of diseases to the Department of Plant Pathology, N.D.S.U., Fargo, North Dakota.

+Extension Service, North Dakota State University of Agriculture and Applied Science, and U. S. Department of Agriculture cooperating.
+A. H. Schulz, Director, Fargo, North Dakota.
 Distributed in furtherance of the Acts of Congress of May 8 and June 30, 1914.